 Some think of the capital as a collection of federal buildings and government officials.
 But it’s much more than that.
 It’s a beautiful, green city, each neighborhood with its own architectural and cultural character.
 Over half a million people live there, many of whom have nothing to do with running the country.

 I now live in New York, and I hadn’t been back for more than a holiday weekend here and there until the pandemic.
 But I was there when COVID-19 hit, and lived with my parents for four months.
 In those uncertain early days of grocery-disinfection and toilet-paper-hoarding, I found peace in walking the tree-lined streets and ordering takeout from neighborhood restaurants.
 Even after these many years living elsewhere, D.C. will always feel like home.

-So when white supremacists, conspiracy theorists, and neo-Nazis filled the capital in an outrageous and violent attempt to overturn the election results on January 6, 2021, it didn’t just feel like a threat to democracy.
+So when white supremacists, conspiracy theorists, and neo-Nazis breached the capital in an outrageous and violent attempt to overturn the election results on January 6, 2021, it didn’t just feel like a threat to democracy.
 It was an invasion of a place that I lived in and loved not only as a child, but also during much of the darkest year in collective memory — my hometown.

 Unless they work in the halls of federal government, few D.C. residents spend a lot of time on the National Mall.
 Like Times Square in NYC, the Capitol and the monuments are the domain of tourists.
 But many people do live on Capitol Hill, a residential neighborhood just blocks from where yesterday’s attempted coup took place.
 On January 6th, my oldest friend texted me in fear from inside her house, close enough to the chaos for its sound waves to reach her: “I can hear the crowd chanting ‘TRUMP’ from here,” she wrote.
 “This is… I don’t have words anymore.”